alphazframework/zest-docs-latest/docs/component.md

 ```

-Then write `index.php` in Views/Home folder
+Then write `index.php` in the Views/Home folder

 ```html
 <!doctype html>